2daeeun/my_linux_setting/README.md

 ```

 ### Register auto-run commands at boot time
-Go to "/etc/profile.d" then create "startup.sh". "startup.sh" script is as follows.
+Go to (/etc/profile.d) then create "startup.sh" file. "startup.sh" script is as follows.
 ```swift
 #!/bin/bash